The Image of God

 - The image of God in its present reality and future fullness is a gift of God worked in man by the Holy Spirit through the light of the gospel of Christ.

-If this truth does not satisfy our hunger, consider that “we are God’s children now; it does not yet appear what we shall be, but we know that when he appears we shall be like him, for we shall see him as he is” (1 John 3:2).
+If this truth does not satisfy our hunger, consider that “we are God’s children now, what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is” (1 John 3:2).

 Systematic Theology and the Imago Dei

-Barth notices that man was the only creature created as a “Thou” whom God could address as “I.” Thus man is unique in that he stands in an “I-Thou” relationship to man and God.19 But Barth specific the imago further, claiming that the phrase “male and female he created them” is an interpretation of “God created man in his own image.”
+Barth notices that man was the only creature created as a “Thou” whom God could address as “I.” Thus man is unique in that he stands in an “I-Thou” relationship to man and God.19 But Barth specifies the imago further, claiming that the phrase “male and female he created them” is an interpretation of “God created man in his own image” (Genesis 1:27).

 Man is said to be after the image of God, not as regards his body, but as regards that whereby he excels other animals.
 Hence, when it is said, Let us make man in our image and likeness, it is added, And let him have dominion over the fishes of the sea (Genesis i.26).
 Now man excels all animals by his reason and intelligence; hence it is according to his intelligence and reason, which are incorporeal, that man is said to be according to the image of God.24